k4sh4n1/research/dissertation.md

 However, trading firms like HRT, XTX, and Jane Street have been making billions of dollars by formulas and algorithms.
 Their founders are not only geeks, but also in some cases hippie geeks, as reported by Bloomberg.

+## Target market

+Any market can be tried out, including stocks, bonds, currencies, commodities, options, futures, and more.
+Both local venues and global ones can be tried out.

 ## Fundamental vs technical

 There is a distinct difference between fundamental analysis and technical one.
 Fundamental analysis is used extensively by long-term investors and institutions.
 Technical analysis is extensively used by short-term traders.